-Annie Dillard on the Art of the Essay and Narrative Nonfiction vs. Poetry and Short Stories
+Annie Dillard on the Art of the Essay and the Different Responsibilities of Narrative Nonfiction, Poetry, and Short Stories

 “Writers serve as the memory of a people.
 They chew over our public past.”

 By Maria Popova